pandosme/pandosme.github.io/docs/_posts/2022-10-04-objectpath.md

 * Forensic search

-_Exanple of a fisheye camera mounted in the ceiling_
+_Example of a fisheye camera mounted in the ceiling_

 ![image]({{ site.url }}/assets/objectpath.jpg)

 # Prerequisite